Regularization (mathematics)

-In explicit regularization, independent of the problem or model, there is always a data term, that corresponds to a likelihood of the measurement and a regularization term that corresponds to a prior.
+In explicit regularization, independent of the problem or model, there is always a data term, that corresponds to a likelihood of the measurement, and a regularization term that corresponds to a prior.
 By combining both using Bayesian statistics, one can compute a posterior, that includes both information sources and therefore stabilizes the estimation process.
-By trading off both objectives, one chooses to be more addictive to the data or to enforce generalization (to prevent overfitting).
+By trading off both objectives, one chooses to be more aligned to the data or to enforce regularization (to prevent overfitting).
 There is a whole research branch dealing with all possible regularizations.
 In practice, one usually tries a specific regularization and then figures out the probability density that corresponds to that regularization to justify the choice.
 It can also be physically motivated by common sense or intuition.

 In machine learning, the data term corresponds to the training data and the regularization is either the choice of the model or modifications to the algorithm.
-It is always intended to reduce the generalization error, i.e. the error score with the trained model on the evaluation set and not the training data.
+It is always intended to reduce the generalization error, i.e. the error score with the trained model on the evaluation set (testing data) and not the training data.

-One of the earliest uses of regularization is Tikhonov regularization, related to the method of least squares.
+One of the earliest uses of regularization is Tikhonov regularization (ridge regression), related to the method of least squares.

+Regularization in machine learning

+In machine learning, a key challenge is enabling models to accurately predict outcomes on unseen data, not just on familiar training data.
+Regularization is crucial for addressing overfitting—where a model memorizes training data details but cannot generalize to new data.
+The goal of regularization is to encourage models to learn the broader patterns within the data rather than memorizing it.
+Techniques like early stopping, L1 and L2 regularization, and dropout are designed to prevent overfitting and underfitting, thereby enhancing the model's ability to adapt to and perform well with new data, thus improving model generalization.

+Early Stopping

+Stops training when validation performance deteriorates, preventing overfitting by halting before the model memorizes training data.

+L1 and L2 Regularization

+Adds penalty terms to the cost function to discourage complex models: